 3. We can’t cope with setbacks.

 First, setbacks aren’t easy for anyone.
-Who wants to watch their best-laid plans fall like a deck of cards that you so thoughtfully laid out?
-No one does (but unfortunately that’s life)!
+Who wants to watch their best-laid plans fall like a neatly stacked deck of cards tossed by the wind?
+I’ll tell you who: nobody (even though setbacks often occur)!
 Creative people bounce back from setbacks, better than most because we do have several plans and streams that we go down, and we throw a lot of things at the wall to see what sticks.
 A lot of creators, particularly the ones who are the most successful, have failed more times then they succeeded (and I don’t think that’s a bad thing).

-4. We are tunnel visioned/we put all our eggs in one basket.
+4. We have tunnel-vision/we put all our eggs in one basket.

 I personally know that when it comes to following my dreams, I have several avenues that I want to go down.
 And that’s because, like any other creative, I want to accomplish a lot of things (but I understand that it sometimes takes time to get there).
-One thing I do, to avoid putting all my eggs in one basket ( because my dreams and goals are pretty large and far-reaching), is I set smaller goals for myself that are like…milestones if you will.
+One thing I do, to avoid putting all my eggs in one basket (because my dreams and goals are large and far-reaching), is I set smaller goals for myself that are like…milestones if you will.
 And they’re the kind of milestones that are reasonable and doable, and they don’t put all my eggs in one basket.
 So, when I achieve them/as I achieve them, I feel a measure of success that keeps the wood going in my fireplace and I can keep working towards those bigger goals.

 5. We don’t do teamwork.